 Tropical Andes

-The Tropical Andres consists of montane cloud forests, Andrean páramo grasslands, dry forests and humid and dry puna grasslands.
-The Andres mountains are a critical source of water, and the forests store around 5.4 billion tonnes of carbon.
+The Tropical Andes consists of montane cloud forests, Andean páramo grasslands, dry forests and humid and dry puna grasslands.
+The Andes mountains are a critical source of water, and the forests store around 5.4 billion tonnes of carbon.

 This region hosts the largest diversity of amphibian species (with over 980 in total, and 670 of those endemic), bird species (with 1,724) and high mammal diversity.